DirectoryTree/ImapEngine.com/src/app/docs/usage/messages/page.md

 You may paginate messages using the `paginate()` method.
 This method accepts the number of messages to display per page:

-> [!important]
+{% callout type="warning" title="Important" %}
-> IMAP does not support native pagination, as you would typically expect, like a SQL database.
-Instead,
-> ImapEngine retrieves all UID's from the selected folder, takes the slice of the UID's  that
-> corresponds to the current page, and fetches the requested email message parts specifically for those UID's.
+IMAP does not support native pagination as you would typically expect like a SQL database.
+Instead, ImapEngine retrieves all UID's from the selected folder, takes the slice of the UID's  that corresponds to the current page, and fetches the requested email message parts specifically for those UID's.
+{% /callout %}

 ```php
 // Paginate messages with 10 messages per page.